This course does not fulfill the BYU Marriott School Core Management Requirement. You must take the on-campus course to fulfill this requirement.”

 Complete about 10–20 paragraphs of self-reflection in addition to 6–9 pages of more guided or directed writing.
 You will submit this at the end of the course.

-All written assignments should be typed in a word doc with standard formatting (12 point, 1 inch margins).
+All written assignments should be typed in a .doc or .docx file with standard formatting (12 point, 1 inch margins).

 The midterm exam will consist of 35 multiple-choice questions and one essay question.